rutuja-lohakare/Avocado-Prices-Prediction-And-Analysis/README.md

 This repository contains
   1. Exploratory Data Analysis to predict the average price of Avocados
-  2. Application of Data Mining and Business Intelligence / Machine Learning Algorithms (Linear Regression and Decision Tree Regression) to study the pattern of Avocado prices
+  2. Application of Data Mining and Business Intelligence / Machine Learning Algorithms (Linear Regression and Decision Tree Regression) to study the pattern of Avocado prices.

 I have also performed data visualization using R. To see the plots/detailed steps, please refer the document.

 ## Problem Statement